 The following days, bitter melon started feeling jealous towards the other vegetables in the town.
 The fellow vegetables accepted bitter melon and wants to spend time together having fun like the other usually do.
 But bitter melon just keeps on pushing them away.

 One day, vegetables such as tomatoes and sponge gourd along with the rest, calls on bitter melon to play with them.
 But as usual, bitter melon doesn't want to spend any time with them.

 "Don't you all come near me!
 I don't want and need any of you!
 Leave me alone," bitter melon was so irritable.
 And because bitter melon keeps on pushing all away, the rest of the vegetables in town did as bitter melon wished.
-They didn't talked or bothered the grumpy vegetable at all.
-Bitter melon should had been happy, but it didn't.
+They didn't talk or bother the grumpy bitter gourd at all.
+Bitter melon should have been happy, but not.
 Jealousy and hatred got the vegetable more and more.

 Why does the rooster crows in the morning?
 This legend would explain why and where did the first rooster came from.